Written by Annika Olsson / August 9, 2019

 Think now it seems bannemej that I have started to get lucky in both games and love.

 It was so warm and cozy in the big tent.

 The Christmas feeling was really great.

-Although many days in November have been gray and overcast, I have managed to get out and enjoy some lovely sunbeams anyway.
-Along the small gravel roads in the summer village, the traditional red snow tin has now been set up.
+Even though many days in November have been gray and cloudy, I have managed to get out and enjoy some lovely sunbeams anyway.
+Along the small gravel roads in the summer village, the traditional red snow sticks have now been set up.

-Particularly in curves and in electrical cabinets that can be hidden when the snow comes, the narrow stickers are now standing and just waiting.
-Waiting for wolf winters and Österleno weather.
-The early morning when I hurried out to enjoy the sun's rays, it was quite raw and chilly.
+Especially in curves and with electrical cabinets that can be hidden when the snow comes, the narrow sticks are now standing and just waiting.
+Waiting for wolf winter and Österleno weather.
+The early morning when I hurried out to enjoy the sun's rays it was quite raw and chilly.